 We are the Cascade Grotto, a recognized chapter of the National Speleological Society (NSS).

-We are Washington’s only Grotto!
+We are the State of Washington’s only Caving Club (Grotto)!

 Cavers are a special bunch – why else would we descend below ground in the beautiful Pacific Northwest!